Updated: Sep 17

 That is what builds muscle tissue.

 Use as much resistance as is prudent, use a range of motion that is prudent, and do as many repetitions as is prudent.
-What is prudent?
-An experienced, skilled, and knowledgeable personal trainer can provide an effective strength training program that is safe and effective.

 How Strength Training Helps Your Health